Tyler Murdock

 Q:

-On average, our campaigns produce anywhere from 10-35 seller opportunities per month.
-We aim for at least one new listing per month.
-We do this through our proprietary email templates and processes.
+On average, our campaigns produce anywhere from 5-9 seller opportunities per month.

 Q:

-The Success Fee is the agreed-upon percentage of net commission, after deducting any franchise royalties and/or commission splits with other brokers.
+The Success Fee is the agreed-upon percentage of net commission, before deducting any franchise royalties and/or commission splits with other brokers.

 Q: